cuthbertLab/music21/music21/doc/html/_sources/what.txt

 Music21, while newly created from the ground up, leverages many approaches and traditions from previous software systems.
 See :ref:`about` for information on the authors and the background of this project.

+The 21 in `music21` refers to the traditional MIT course number for music and some other humanities departments -- a nod to the place that helped us create this toolkit.

 Finding Solutions with Small Scripts